-The University values its employees and realizes that at certain times employees will be absent from work due to illness, injury or personal business needs.
-The University provides a paid personal/sick leave policy to help protect employees against loss of income during these times.
+The university values its employees and realizes that at certain times employees must be absent from work due to illness, injury or personal business needs.
+The university provides a paid personal/sick leave policy to help protect employees against loss of income during these times.
 Twelve-month full-time employees begin to accrue personal/sick leave at the end of the first full month of employment.
 A full-time employee becomes eligible to use leave after six (6) full months of continuous employment.
-Full-time 12-month employees accrue sick leave at the rate of 8 hours per month up to a maximum accrual of 720 hours (90 days) and the University encourages employees to accumulate this leave for times of emergency and extended illness.
+Full-time 12-month employees accrue sick leave at the rate of 8 hours per month up to a maximum accrual of 720 hours (90 days) and the university encourages employees to accumulate this leave for times of emergency and extended illness.
 Sick leave may be granted for personal illness, care of a sick family member, pregnancy and related issues, maternity leave following the birth, adoption or placement of a child, dental and eye care examinations and required medical examinations, or inpatient/ outpatient treatment in approved centers for substance abuse, psychiatric or counseling care.
 Whenever possible, leave should be scheduled in advance with the employee's supervisor.
+Each employee will be granted six (6) personal days per year and then be allowed to "earn" up to six additional days, one-half for each month of work attendance with no absences.
 No more than 16 hours of personal leave may be taken in a calendar month.
 Employees will not be compensated for unused personal/sick leave upon termination of employment.